MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-back-up-orchestrator.md

 -   File backup of the Orchestrator management server.
 -   File backup of each Runbook server and Orchestrator web server.

-System Center 2016 - Orchestrator supports Volume Shadow copy Service \(VSS\) for backup and restore with System Center 2016 - Data Protection Manager (DPM).
+Orchestrator supports Volume Shadow copy Service \(VSS\) for backup and restore with System Center - Data Protection Manager (DPM).
 VSS is a framework that allows volume backups to be performed while an application continues to run.

 ## Registering Orchestrator with VSS
 The **SCOExpressWriter** command\-line utility registers an Orchestrator database as a component associated with the Orchestrator management server.
 This association instructs DPM to back up the Orchestrator database when it performs a backup of the management server.
 Without this registration DPM must perform an individual backup of each component.